By Kev Coleman Insurance Industry Expert& Author

 While there isn't a simple way to predict the dental premiums available in your area, there are criteria by which you can evaluate the value of those premium quotes.
 Specifically, the following factors should be reflected within the cost of a dental plan's monthly premium:

-Number of Enrollees - The general rule of thumb is that the more enrollees on a dental plan, the more expensive the monthly premium is for that plan.
-However, as our article on Family Dental Insurance demonstrated, the increase in premium for each new enrollee is not consistent across plans.
+The general rule of thumb is that the more enrollees on a private dental plan, the more expensive the monthly premium is for that plan.
+However, the increase in premium for each new enrollee is not consistent across plans.
 In some cases, the premium quote for a couple with two children is the same as a couple with one child.

 Some consumers, given limited financial resources, have decided to go without dental insurance thinking this is the least expensive option.
 However, lacking dental insurance comes with its own expenses.